autism-all-grown-up/website/content/resources/info.md

 ## Guides for Accessing Services
 Information on accessing services for autistic adults is currently scattered and unfocused.
 Also, most of it is not attuned to the autistic brain, which wants plain-spoken facts.
 Calling offices to get answers runs into communication differences.
-Finally, autistic adults experience high amounts of burnout and fatigue, which increases the need for simple, straightforward, accurate information in a single place.
+Finally, autistic adults experience high amounts of burnout and fatigue, which increases the need for simple, straightforward, accurate information in a single place.plement

 We started working with HealthShare Oregon to create "explainers": guides to help OHP members navigate and access services.
 We paused to focus on launching AAGU.
 We will complete that project and develop explainers for other topics, such as:
 - Simplest and least expensive routes to a positive evaluation experience.
 Including how to get the correct referral from the right provider to the right agency.